Elizabeth Holmes found guilty of defrauding Theranos investors

-A jury in federal court on Monday found Elizabeth Holmes deliberately misled investors in Theranos, the company she started to revolutionize blood testing.
+A jury in federal court found on Monday that Elizabeth Holmes deliberately misled investors in Theranos, the failed startup she founded to revolutionize blood testing.
 The verdict follows a closely watched trial that stretched over almost four months.

-Holmes originally faced 12 total charges of conspiracy and fraud.
-But the jury in US District Judge Judge Edward Davila's court room in San Jose, Calif., found her not guilty on four charges involving fraud committed against paying Theranos patients.
-The jury was unable to reach a verdict on three additional charges and another charge was thrown out earlier in the trial.
+A masked Holmes, 37, showed no visible reaction as the verdict was read, according to reporters in the courtroom, which NPR described as "eerily quiet."

-It was just Monday morning when jurors informed the court they were deadlocked on three of the 11 counts facing Holmes.
+The verdict was announced after jurors informed the court earlier in the day they were deadlocked on three of the 11 counts facing Holmes.
 After consulting with attorneys for both sides, Davila instructed jurors to return to deliberations on the undecided counts.
 A few hours later, no progress had been made and the jury returned a finding of "no verdict" on three additional counts of wire fraud involving investors.
+A mistrial has been formally declared on those counts, according to a federal court filing released Tuesday, as reported by The New York Times.

 Origins of Theranos' troubles